 It is important to bear in mind that smoking and alcohol can potentially have an adverse impact on healing.
 All surgeons have their own detailed pre-and postoperative protocols, which you need to follow in full to make sure you have a smooth and uncomplicated recovery to enable you to get the very best results from surgery.

 Our surgeons commonly get asked about smoking and alcohol pre-and post-surgery.
 At Centre for Surgery, we recommend, as a minimum, that patients stop smoking (including cannabis) for four weeks beforehand and to continue this for four weeks after surgery.
 Smoking affects wound healing by acting on your red blood cells and reducing the amount of oxygen they can effectively carry, leading to slow healing and, in some cases, tissue necrosis or death of healing tissue during the recovery phase.
 Alcohol should also be stopped a few days before surgery to avoid interference with anaesthetic drugs that will be administered during your procedure.

 Social support from friends or relatives

 For virtually all surgical procedures, the answer to this question is usually yes.
 All patients should arrange for a responsible adult escort to collect them on the day of the procedure and look after them for at least the first 24 to 48 hours after their surgery.
-For some procedures, your surgeon may recommend a longer period of social support such as a tummy tuck procedure and this can be up to a week in some cases.
+For some procedures, your surgeon may recommend a longer period of social support, such as a tummy tuck procedure, and this can be up to a week in some cases.
 Your escort needs to be over the age of 18 and be of a responsible nature.
-You must not travel home via public transport and must plan for either a car or taxi.
+You must not travel home via public transport and must plan for either a car or a taxi.
 Your caregiver will also need to be present when you are ready for discharge so that the post-operative nurse can give both verbal and written instructions to them to enable them to look after you overnight.
 It is not required for your caregiver to have nursing experience.
 Having a responsible friend or family member is absolutely fine.

 Pain management after surgery